North African campaign: Western Desert campaign

 Some 40,000 Italians were captured in and around the two ports, with the remainder of the Tenth Army retreating along the coast road back to El Agheila.
 Richard O'Connor sent the 7th Armoured Division across the desert with a small reconnaissance group.
 It reached Beda Fomm some ninety minutes before the Italians, cutting off their retreat.
 Although they tried desperately to overcome the British force at the Battle of Beda Fomm, the Italians were unable to break through, and the remnants of the retreating army surrendered.
-Over 10 weeks Allied forces had destroyed the Italian Tenth Army and reached El Agheila, taking 130,000 prisoners of war in the process.
+Over ten weeks Allied forces had destroyed the Italian Tenth Army and reached El Agheila, taking 130,000 prisoners of war in the process.

-Mussolini requested help from his German allies, while the Italian Comando Supremo speedily sent several large motorized and armoured forces to protect their colonies in North Africa.
+Mussolini requested help from his German allies, while the Italian Comando Supremo ("high command") speedily sent several large motorized and armoured forces to protect their colonies in North Africa.
 This greatly expanded reinforcement included the soon-to-be-renowned Ariete Armoured division under General Ettore Baldassarre.
 Meanwhile, the Germans hastily assembled a motorized force, whose lead elements arrived in Tripoli in February.
 This relatively small expeditionary force, termed the Afrika Korps by Adolf Hitler, was placed under the command of Erwin Rommel.
 His orders were to reinforce the Italians and block Allied attempts to drive them out of the region.
 However, the initial commitment of only one panzer division and subsequently, no more than two panzer and one motorized divisions, indicated the limited extent of German involvement and commitment to this theatre of operations.
 The bulk of the reinforcements were Italian and therefore it was up to the Italians to do the bulk of the fighting.
-The forward Allied force—now named XIII Corps—adopted a defensive posture and over the coming months was built up, before most of its veteran forces were redeployed to Greece.
+The forward Allied force – now named XIII Corps – adopted a defensive posture and over the coming months was built up, before most of its veteran forces were redeployed to Greece to counter the German invasion there.
 In addition, the 7th Armoured Division was withdrawn to the Nile delta.
 The veteran forces were replaced by inexperienced newcomers, ill-equipped to face German armour.